MATHEMATICAL FICTION:

 In this classic children's adventure story, "time travel is explained as a tesseract, a five dimensional figure.
 By traveling along the tesseract, one bypasses the space in between."

-Usually, the term "tesseract" refers to the four dimensional equivalent of a cube (see, for example, this java program for viewing one.)
+Usually, the term "tesseract" refers to the four dimensional equivalent of a cube (see, for example, this very nice description including Java applets provided by the MAA.)
 In the book it is not used so rigorously:

 (quoted from A Wrinkle in Time)